DR JESS RAYNER

 How long and how often are therapy sessions?

-Sessions are typically between 50 minutes and 1 hour although sometimes may be longer if we are doing certain therapies, this would be negotiated beforehand.
-We would tend to meet regularly, either once a week or every two weeks.
+Sessions are typically 55 minutes although sometimes may be longer if we are doing certain therapies, this would be negotiated beforehand.
+We would tend to meet regularly, either once a week or every two weeks, although in some cases we can meet at a different frequency.

 Will everything we talk about be kept confidential?

 What we talk about during sessions will typically remain private between us.
-There are a few instances where I may need to share information in line with codes of conduct that all mental health practitioners abide by.
-You will be sent a full privacy and confidentiality policy and we will discuss this prior to working together.
+There are a few instances where I may need to share information in line with codes of conduct that all mental health practitioners abide by, namely where I am concerned about yourself or another coming to harm.
+You will be sent a full privacy and confidentiality policy, we will discuss this prior to working together.

 What if I decide to end therapy?